Barpadzik/DuckyAntiKomar/README.md

 # ⚠️ Important Info
 This plugin is still in testing.
 This plugin need Java 21 to run.

-Plugin Versions for 1.18 and obove can be downloaded on our [Guardly Community Discord](https://discord.gg/guardly)!
+Plugin Versions for 1.18 and obove can be downloaded on our Guardly Community Discord

 ## 🔧 **Features**
 **Firework Hit Delay** 🎆